christinna9031/LB-Twitch-Clip-Length/README.md

 # LB Twitch Clip Length
- Retrieve the duration of any Twitch clip.
+ Retrieves the duration of any Twitch clip and automatically starts a timer to send an extension trigger.
+ Can be used to auto hide your browser source once the clip stops playing.